ravichas/AMPL-Tutorial/data_curation/README.md

 * Open a terminal and activate atomsci package using the following command, `conda activate atomsci`
 * Change directory to `MultipleSourceCurn/sourceCuration` and do the following things:
   - Edit the configuration file, `config_parser.ini` to set the absolute path to `DB` folders.
 Also the configuration `end_points` section could be expanded to include `Ki,Kd,IC50,AC50,EC50`
-  - Make sure to include protein targets of your choice.
-Please note that different databases have a different convention for using different style for gene names.
+  - Make sure to include protein targets of your choice in the files `*_gene_list.txt`.
+Please note that different databases adopt different alias names/IDs for referring to genes.
+For this reason, we have separate DB-specific input files.
     * ChEMBL gene list should follow the naming convention as shown in `chembl_gene_list.txt`
     * DTC gene list should follow the naming convention as shown in `dtc_gene_list.txt`
     * ExCAPE-DB gene list should follow the naming convention as shown `excape_gene_list.txt`